Instant Pot Won’t Come to Pressure

 #3 Instant Pot Won’t Come to Pressure If Your Liquid is too Thick

 In order for your liquid to produce steam, it has to be thin enough to produce steam.
-Many times you will get a burn notice before your Instant Pot even begins when sauce is too thick.
+Many times you will get a burn error before your Instant Pot even begins when sauce is too thick.
 This has happened to me with spaghetti sauces and even stews and soups.

 If you have a thicker liquid in your pot, you are going to want to thin it down.
 You can do this by adding 1 cup of broth or water to the sauce.
 Then, try to cook it again.